*THIS IS A SAMPLE OF A LEARNING EXPEDITION THAT LASTS 6-9 WEEKS*

 Your task is to read this play (see due dates in appendix) and to demonstrate your thinking through quality written responses.
 Likewise, we will also be using the Socratic method in discussing this play; your participation is crucial to the success of our discussions.

-Responses (1/2 page minimum)
+Product: Responses (1/2 page minimum)

 Evaluation: Bloom’s Taxonomy/ See rubric in appendix